AxonIQ/reference-guide/axon-framework/testing/commands-events.md

 * `registerAnnotatedCommandHandler`:

   Registers a Annotated Command Handler object.
+  Use this method to register components containing `@CommandHandler` annotated methods that invoke the `Repository` to execute operation on an aggregate.
+  You may end up in such a scenario when you prefer that command handlers and/or command messages are not contained inside the domain model (i.e. the aggregate).

 * `registerCommandHandler`: